Adding structured results from queries

 We will define a new struct, book_review_dto

-file, which is appropriate for defining such data structures.
+file, which is the appropriate location for defining such data structures.

 Open the src/main/entities.rell